Birth Control Options: The Voice of Choice

 How does the pill work?

 The pill works in several different ways.
-One way is by releasing hormones which stop ovulation from happening.
+One way is by releasing hormones that stop ovulation from happening.
 This means an egg cell is not released from the ovaries, as it is in a regular menstrual cycle.
 Another way is by thickening cervical mucus, which makes it harder for the sperm to reach the egg.
 There are two different types of the pill: the combined pill and the mini pill.
 Both contain synthetic hormones.
 The mini pill contains only progesterone, while the combined pill has both progestogen and estrogen.
 Just like other birth control methods, the pill is not 100% effective.

 93% effective with typical use and >99% effective with perfect use.

 The condom has had a long and complicated history and thankfully it has evolved into something more user-friendly than it was 400 years ago.
 Back then it was common for sheaths to be made from animal intestines.
 The invention of vulcanized rubber in 1839 really improved things for prophylactics and the condom is much safer and sophisticated today.

 Condoms work as a barrier method, by physically preventing egg and sperm from meeting.
 There are two versions of the condom, the more common male condom worn on the penis, and the female condom which is inserted into the vagina.
 Condoms are also widely used to protect against sexually transmitted infections which gives them an advantage over other non-barrier methods.

 87% effective with typical use and 98% effective with perfect use.